bdar-lab/heb_architecture_corpus/README.md

 This is a work in progress.
 More documents are continuously processed and uploaded to this repository.

 ## Contents
-- /txt/\_\_parsed__ - plain text
+- /txt/\_\_parsed__ - Plain text
-- /conllu/ - morphologically analyzed texts in CONLLU format
+- /conllu/ - Morphologically analyzed texts in CONLLU format
 - /jsonl/ - Named entities in JSONL format
-- /metadata/ - index and miscellaneous metadata
+- /metadata/ - Index and miscellaneous metadata

 ------------